Hard Rock Stadium: Other events

 Other events held at the stadium have included international soccer games, Hoop-It-Up Basketball, RV and boat shows, the UniverSoul Circus, numerous trade shows, and religious gatherings.
-The stadium has also hosted Australian rules football exhibition matches (including two Victorian Football League (VFL) post-season exhibitions).
+The stadium has also hosted Australian rules football exhibition matches (including two Victorian Football League post-season exhibitions).
 For the 1988 exhibition between Collingwood and Geelong, the game was played on the diagonal to compensate for the stadium not being an oval.

 In 2006, it hosted the High School State Football Championships, sanctioned by the Florida High School Athletic Association (FHSAA).

 In 2020, during the COVID-19 pandemic, the stadium began temporarily hosting an outdoor movie theater at the tennis campus and a drive-in theater in the stadium itself.
 Additionally, the East Lot of the venue has been used as a COVID-19 testing site, drawing hundreds of cars every day at the peak of the pandemic.

-On April 18, 2021, Formula 1 announced a 10-year deal to host races in the area around the stadium.
+On April 18, 2021, Formula 1 announced a 10-year deal with the stadium to host the Miami Grand Prix, utilizing the stadium's large parking lots and service roads to create a course known as the Miami International Autodrome.

 Since 2018, the stadium has hosted the large hip-hop music festival Rolling Loud.
-The festival will be held for its fourth consecutive year at the stadium from July 22 to July 24, 2022, and will feature headliners including Ye, Future, and Kendrick Lamar.
+The festival was held for its fourth consecutive year at the stadium from July 22 to July 24, 2022, and featured headliners including Ye, Future, and Kendrick Lamar.